 Mrida Mexico - Things to do travel guide

-9 Amazing Things To Do In Merida, Mexico
+9 Unique Things To Do In Merida, Mexico: Our Top Picks

 Ready for a Mexican adventure?
 Mérida, located in the Yucatan Peninsula, is home to ancient ruins, interesting museums, and plenty of natural scenery.